bonpiedlaroute/mrtk/README.md

 ## Multicore Real-Time Kernel (MRTK)

-MRTK is a multicore real-time operating systems designed, and developped by TimeCriticalSystem.
+MRTK is a multicore real-time operating systems designed, and developped by bonpiedlaroute.

 Obviously MRTK can also be run on uniprocessor real-time systems, but has been developped to suit multicore systems with shared memory.